Commercial Real Estate Capital Raising Methodology

 Facility Mechanics And Cash Management

 • Reserves.
-Interest, real estate taxes, insurance, replacement, tenant improvements, and leasing commissions sized to plan and stress scenarios.
+Interest, taxes, insurance, replacement, tenant improvements, leasing commissions, and capex reserves sized to the plan and stress scenarios.

-• Collateral Package.
-Mortgage or deed of trust, assignment of leases and rents, UCC filings, guaranties with limited recourse carve outs, and completion guaranties for construction.
+• Collateral.
+Mortgage or deed of trust, assignment of leases and rents, UCC filings, and guaranties including completion support where relevant.

-Distribution is targeted to bank lenders, debt funds, life companies, CMBS desks for conduit or single asset single borrower execution, and equity partners including family offices and real estate private equity.
-Indications are collected in a comparable format that captures rates, fees, covenants, reserves, prepayment, and conditions precedent.
-A transaction is bankable when sponsor capacity is evidenced, site control and entitlements are clear, cost plan and schedule are validated, leasing and market demand are credible, and documents reflect the economics without ambiguity.
+Distribution is targeted to bank lenders, debt funds, life companies, CMBS desks where applicable, and equity partners such as real estate private equity, family offices, and operating partners.
+Indications are collected on a comparable template capturing pricing, fees, reserves, covenants, prepayment, CPs, and required controls.
+A transaction is considered bankable when sponsor capacity is evidenced, site control and entitlements are clear, the budget and schedule are validated, leasing demand is credible, and documents reflect the economics with no ambiguity.

-Retainer.
-Funds underwriting, materials, investor and lender engagement, data room build, timetable control, and decision logs.
-Third Party Costs.
-Legal, diligence, appraisal, monitoring, title, and survey paid at cost against estimates.
-Success Fee.
-Payable at funding per the mandate.
-Retainers are not refundable once underwriting begins.
+Retainers fund underwriting, materials, lender and investor engagement, data room build, timetable control, and the decision log.
+Third-party costs (legal, diligence, appraisal, monitoring, title, survey) are paid at cost.
+Success fees, if any, are payable at funding as defined in the mandate.

 FAQ

-Through an intercreditor agreement with cure rights, notice periods, standstill, and transfer restrictions.
-Cash management and reserve provisions remain senior controlled.
+Through an intercreditor agreement that defines cure rights, notice periods, standstill, payment blockers, transfer rules, and enforcement protocol.
+Senior cash management and reserve provisions remain senior-controlled.

-Failure to achieve occupancy or NOI thresholds, unresolved liens, incomplete punch list, or covenant defaults.
-These risks are managed by sizing reserves and by early leasing interventions.
+Failure to meet occupancy or net operating income thresholds, unresolved liens, incomplete completion evidence, budget overruns without approved sources, or covenant defaults.
+These risks are managed by governance, monitoring, reserves, and early leasing execution.

-Yes where permitted by statute and lender policy.
-Intercreditor alignment is required and often documented before closing.
+Yes where allowed by statute and lender policy, but intercreditor alignment is usually required before closing.

 No. Outcomes depend on sponsor capability, asset quality, documentation, and market appetite.
-Mandates are accepted where the file can be defended in front of decision makers.
+We operate on a best-efforts basis and proceed where a defendable file can be produced.

 Glossary